 |IMforFUTURE (Innovative training in methods for future data) is funded by the Horizon 2020 programme of the European Union.
 The project is coordinated by the University of Leeds, and will last for 4 years starting from April 2017.
 Further details of the project.|

-The ESRs will be participating in public engagement activities in Split, Croatia, and this will include giving a workshop to local schoolchildren, delivering a talk to students at the University of Split, and speaking to the general public.
-The activities will be related to the popularization of science by promoting awareness about the impact of environmental and other factors on ageing.
-The ESRs will disseminate their work with IMforFUTURE, and will also talk about the multidisciplinary nature of their research.
+The ESRs participated in public engagement activities in Croatia, and this included giving a workshop to local schoolchildren, delivering a talk to students at the University of Split, and speaking to the general public.
+The activities were related to the popularization of science by promoting awareness about the impact of environmental and other factors on ageing.
+The ESRs disseminated their work with IMforFUTURE, and also talked about the multidisciplinary nature of their research.

 25-28 March 2019: Annual network and mid-term review meeting